On phase change and latent heat models in metal additive manufacturing process simulation: Discretization and algorithm of heat integration scheme

-First, consider a node that is heated up and the material is undergoing a melting process.
-Initially, the node is in solid state, i.e. $q_{p,j}^\text{hist}=0$, with a temperature below the solidus temperature, i.e. $T_{j,n+1}^i < T_s$.
-The calculated increment \eqref{eq:heat_int_increment} would be positive.
+\begin{remark} Consider a node that is heated up and the material is undergoing a melting process.
+Initially, the node is in solid state, i.e. $H_{k,n+1}^{i-1}=0$, with a temperature below the solidus temperature, i.e. $T_{k,n+1}^i < T_s$.
+The calculated increment \eqref{eq:heat_int_increment} would be negative.
 Since there is no phase change yet, no increment should be added.
-Indeed, limiting according to \eqref{eq:mm_heatint_limiting_cond} will not allow a positive increment with a zero history and the increment is set to zero.
-When the temperature rises above the solidus temperature $T_s$, however, the increments become negative and will be considered according to~\eqref{eq:mm_heatint_limiting_cond}.
-The history $q_{p,j}^\text{hist}$ accumulates negative increments until it reaches the allowed total $q_{p,j,\text{tot}}$, which by definition~\eqref{eq:heatint_total} is also negative.
+Indeed, limiting according to \eqref{eq:mm_heatint_limiting_cond} will not allow a negative increment with a zero history and the increment is set to zero.
+When the temperature rises above the solidus temperature $T_s$, however, the increments become positive and will be considered according to~\eqref{eq:mm_heatint_limiting_cond}.
+Positive increments are added to the the nodal latent heat $H_{k}$ until it reaches the allowed maximum $H_{m,k}$.
 Then the material is fully molten.

-Next, the phase change is reversed by cooling a node with material in the molten state.
-If material is molten, then $q_{p,j}^\text{hist} = q_{p,j,\text{tot}} <0 $.
-Looking at the limiting condition~\eqref{eq:mm_heatint_limiting_cond} shows that only positive increments are allowed, when material is molten.
-As expected, positive increments~\eqref{eq:heat_int_increment} are obtained, and the solidification process is initiated, as soon as temperature drops below the liquidus temperature $T_l$.
-The positive increments are added to the history $q_{p,j}^\text{hist}$ until it reaches zero.
-Then the material has returned to a solid state.
-The phase change as it was just described is fully reversible.
+Next, consider the inverse process, i.e. cooling of a node with material initially in the molten state.
+If material is molten, then $H_{k,n+1}^{i-1} = H_{m,k}$.
+Looking at the limiting condition~\eqref{eq:mm_heatint_limiting_cond} shows that only negative increments are allowed, when material is molten.
+As expected, negative increments~\eqref{eq:heat_int_increment} are obtained, and the solidification process is initiated, as soon as temperature drops below the liquidus temperature $T_l$.
+The negative increments are added to $H_{k}$ until it reaches a value of zero.
+Then the material has returned to the solid state.
+The phase change as it was just described is fully reversible. \end{remark}